J-CF-Leung/Study_Vault/Physics/Theoretical physics/General Relativity.md

 $$I=\frac{1}{2}\int f\,d\tau$$
 - By adding some _variation_ in $\delta x^\mu$, and _integrating by parts_, one recovers the _geodesic equation_ as:
 $$\displaylines{x^\mu\to x^\mu+\delta x^\mu \\ g_{\mu\nu}\to g_{\mu\nu}+(\partial_\sigma g_{\mu\nu})\delta x^\sigma \\ \frac{d^2x^\mu}{d\tau^2}+\Gamma^\mu_{\rho\sigma}\frac{dx^\rho}{d\tau}\frac{dx^\sigma}{d\tau}=0}$$
+- One can also use this method to _obtain the Christoffel symbols_ by extremising the path

 - Therefore, the geodesic equation can be _parametrised by proper time_
 - In fact, it can be parametrised with _any parameter_ $\lambda$ that _satisfies_:
 $$\tau\to\lambda=a\tau+b$$